Bibi Jawindi:

 Bibi Jawindi importance:

-Bibi Jawindi also has an added advantage in that it is able to capture the general theme of the Sufi message of depersonalisation in the search for the higher state of being.
+Bibi Jawindi also has an added advantage in that it is able to capture the general theme of the Sufi message of depersonalization in the search for the higher state of being.
 Rabi’a and her mission of Sufi love and spiritual enlightenment have been influencing generations, and women Sufis in particular.

 Bibi Jawindi social part: